SwiftERM Hyper-personalisation for ecommerce email marketing

 Essential skills needed in ecommerce marketing

-Eighty-six percent of executives identify ineffective collaboration and communication as a major cause of failure in business.
+Eighty-six per cent of executives identify ineffective collaboration and communication as a major cause of failure in business.
 Marketing teams often have multiple campaigns in progress, multiple tools at their disposal, and competing priorities they have to consider.
 Marketers should collaborate and communicate with their team members, clients, and stakeholders to create an atmosphere where their marketing efforts can thrive.

 Successful marketers can incorporate feedback and input from others and balance their own beliefs and the expertise their colleagues share with them.
 Even one-person marketing teams should collaborate with sales and leadership to ensure their marketing efforts support revenue goals and the company’s overall mission.